ubuntu/ubuntu-desktop-documentation/docs/how-to/accessibility/keyboard-navigation.md

   - Maximize a window vertically along the right side of the screen.
 Press again to restore the window to its previous size.
 Press {kbd}`Super+←` to switch sides.

 * - {kbd}`Alt+Space`
-  - Pop up the window menu, as if you had right-clicked on the titlebar.
+  - Pop up the window menu, as if you had right-clicked on the title bar.
 :::